 - Establish and enforce clear rules designed to mitigate against committing and being a victim of bullying.

 - Inculcate a culture of ethical cyber culture within your family, organization, company.

-- Create an atmosphere of openness, conducive to discussion, disclosure and reporting of cyber bullying.
+- Create an atmosphere of openness, conducive to discussion, disclosure and reporting of bullying.

 - Monitor teen and youngsters’ online activities.

-- Report signs of cyber bullying to the authorities, to school administrators and to social network operators.
+- Report signs of bullying to the authorities, to school administrators and to social network operators.

 - Encourage teens never to share personal information online or to meet someone they only know online.

 Educators and parents recognize that cyber bullying may become a major problem for the bullies as well:

 - Evidence of aggressive, even criminal online activities during middle and high school may reflect badly on them later when the young adult applies for college or a job.